andburn-archive/typescript/typescript/README.md

 let x: [string, number];
 x = ["ciao", 5];
 ```
-  - on retreival types are retained
+  - on retrieval types are retained
   - elements outside the known range of the tuple (using it as a regular array),
   have the *union* type
 - enums can be declared with or without values, a starting value can be defined on the first element (default is 0)